Last updated

 Conclusion

 While moving away from a cost-effective solution like Excel, to a CRM can feel daunting.
 The long-term benefits pay off.
-It’s a way to build stronger, longer-lasting relationships with your customers.
-If you’re looking for a CRM that balances user-friendly features with powerful contact management, folk might just be the CRM for you.
-Try folk today, free.
+It's a way to build stronger, longer-lasting relationships with your customers.
+For sales teams of 20-50 people looking to scale efficiently, folk CRM stands out as the ideal solution, offering powerful contact management features designed specifically for medium-sized sales teams without the overwhelming complexity of enterprise platforms.